✦ Warning! This Brussels sprouts recipe is my second-best favorite, just next to the bacon-wrapped one.

 In a large bowl, season the halved Brussels sprouts with olive oil, salt, and pepper.

-Once the halved Brussels sprouts have been evenly coated with seasoning, air fry them for 12-15 minutes at 400Ā°F (204Ā°C).
+Once the halved Brussels sprouts have been evenly coated with seasoning, air fry them for 12-15 minutes at 400°F (204°C).
 Don’t forget to flip them halfway for even browning.

 Caramelizing your Brussels sprout tones down their bitterness.
 Cooking them for longer at high temperatures brings out their natural sugar content.

-šŸ“ Note: We used a 6-quart air fryer to test this recipe.
-Cooking time may vary depending on your air fryer and the number of servings you are making.
+✦ I used a 6-quart air fryer to test this recipe.
+Cooking time and temperature may vary depending on your air fryer and the number of servings you are making.
+For optimal results, begin with the lower end of the suggested cooking time.

 While the Brussels sprouts are air frying, it’s time to make the honey balsamic glaze.
 In a small bowl, mix 2 tablespoons of balsamic vinegar and a teaspoon of honey.